 We spent two nights on the island and felt safe.
 We encourage visitors to take the following precautions to reduce the chances of getting hurt or in trouble:

-- If you rent a motorbike, take photos of all scratches, give a photocopy of your passport (not the original), ALWAYS wear your helmet, have an International Driver Permit permitting you to ride a motorbike, and travelers insurance
+- If you rent a motorbike, take photos of all scratches, give a photocopy of your passport (not the original), ALWAYS wear your helmet, have a motorcycle International Driver Permit, and travelers insurance (like World Nomads)

 - Travel at night in groups (more than one other person when possible) and never walk alone